The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 Mar 28, 2025 | by Teacher Michael Carter

 Often some misunderstand longsuffering to mean to suffer long.
 That is not biblical.
 This fruit has nothing to do with suffering.
 There is a suffering associated with persecution from the world for standing against sin for God’s righteousness.
-And sometimes people put up with certain situations and people that cause suffering and think that it’s longsuffering, when it’s not.
-God does not want His children to suffer or be abused.
-We are to be longsuffering towards others, but not to suffer or be abused by or because of them.
-Consider your choices in those circumstances and recalibrate them and the relationships.
-Longsuffering is not about suffering, but forbearance towards others.
+Sometimes people put up with certain situations and people that cause suffering and think that it’s longsuffering, when it’s not.

 - We rejoice in knowing that God is longsuffering towards us.
 Numbers 14:18